markmeeus/MarcelloDB/README.md

 You can find a specific object by it's ID (more on ID's below)

 Find uses a btree index to search for objects.
 Depending on the size of your collection, a Find will be way faster than iterating the collection to find it.
-Sub-milliseconds lookups should be expected, even for large collections.
+Sub-millisecond lookups should be expected, even for large collections.

 Usage: